 Collection: Cambodia (Kampot)

-During the Khmer Rouge regime, the emphasis in Cambodia (Kâmpŭchéa) was on the cultivation of strategic agricultural products, primarily rice, but also cassava and sugarcane.
-Other agricultural products were relegated to second, if not third, priority under the regime.
-This also applies to the cultivation of pepper, although 'steak au poivre' was on the menu of the leaders, and was only grown for them.
+During the rule of the Khmer Rouge, the emphasis in Cambodia (Kâmpŭchéa) was on the cultivation of strategic agricultural products, primarily rice, but also cassava and sugarcane.
+Under the regime, other agricultural products took a backseat, if not a third priority.
+This also applies to the cultivation of pepper, although 'steak au poivre' was on the leaders' menu, and was still grown only for them.

-It was not until the 1990s that the pepperCultivation resumed ten years after the fall of the Pol Phot regime.
-In 2010, cultivation of Mrech Kampot, the Cambodian name for Kampot, was revived.pepper, government support for the granting of a first national geographical indication (GI), to protect the name.
-Also, the pepper included in the Ark of Taste under the auspices of the Slow Food Foundation.
+It was only in the nineties that the pepperCultivation was resumed ten years after the fall of the Pol Phot regime.
+In 2010, the cultivation received Mrech Kampot, the Cambodian name for the kampot.pepper, government aid in the granting of a first national geographical indication (GI), for the protection of the name.
+Also is the pepper included in the Ark of Taste under the auspices of the Slow Food Foundation.

 Cambodja (Kampot)